ivan-magda/deep-learning-foundation/README.md

 I recommend to install the Python bundle [Anaconda][anaconda].
 All the assignments have been done with Python 3, so download the installation script accordingly.
 You can then install [Jupyter Notebook][jupyter] from ``conda``.

 The next step is to install TensorFlow.
 At the time of writing, the latest release is r1.0, after several upgrades during the course.
-You can refer to the [official documentation][tensorflow-anaconda-install].
+You can refer to the [official documentation] and [intallation guide][tensorflow-install].
 Here is the list of commands:

 ```
 $ conda create -n tensorflow python=3